busterwood/ucg/README.md

 merge //type[@typename='$(@typename)']
 ```

-### outputmodel
+### writemodel

-The `outputmodel` keyword writes some elements of the model XML to the output.
+The `writemodel` keyword writes some elements of the model XML to the output.
 * if no paramter is supplied then the current model element is written.
 * if an xpath expression is suppplied then elements matching that expression are written to the output.